snovakovic/s.js/README.md

 ```

 #### is.string
-Check if variable type is string
+Check if variable type is string.

 ```javascript
 s.is.string(""); //=> true